-A control roster is a "watch list" for members whose duty performance is substandard or who fail to meet or maintain Department of the Air Force (DAF) standards of conduct, bearing, and integrity, whether on or off duty.
-Commanders at all levels are authorized to use a control roster.
+A control roster is a "watch list" for members whose duty performance is substandard or who fail to meet or maintain Department of the Air Force (DAF) standards of conduct, bearing, and integrity, whether on- or off-duty.
+Commanders (and civilian equivalents) at all levels are authorized to use a control roster.
 They are maintained by the Adverse Administrative Actions Manager.

-- " The control roster is used to monitor a member's performance and/or conduct when there is a need for improvement - " There are collateral consequences to placement on a control roster, such as limited opportunity for reassignment, promotion, and reenlistment - " Active duty members may only be placed on a control roster for 6 months
+- " The control roster is used to monitor a member's performance and/or conduct when there is a need for improvement - " There are collateral consequences to placement on a control roster, such as limited opportunity for reassignment, promotion, and reenlistment - " Regular Air Force and Space Force members may only be placed on a control roster for 6 months